 The Slutwalks originated in Canada in January this year when a representative of the Toronto police told a group of students that “women should avoid dressing like sluts in order not to be victimized”.
 A furore ensued, followed quickly by a protest march and the message of that march reverberated so that there have now been Slutwalks in over 70 cities around the world. http://www.slutwalktoronto.com/about/how

-On Saturday, August 25th, Slutwalk is coming to the streets of Johannesburg for the second time.
+On Saturday, 28 September 2013, Slutwalk is coming to the streets of Johannesburg for the third time.

 Venue: Zoo Lake Sports Club